therealdede/tonepi/README.md

 # Optional: if you want to run the Textual TUI without pip-compiling it inside the venv:
 # sudo apt-get install -y python3-rich python3-textual
 ```
-- Actually installs the thing
+- does some configuration for the audio libraries, then actually installs the thing
 ```
+sudo ldconfig
 pip install .
 ```
 - Makes our config file and directory, and makes logs directory, only has to run onne on first start.